 Preheat oven to 375 degrees

 In an 8 inch saute pan with a ovenproof handle, melt butter, transfer to a small dish.
-Add olive oil and saute onions until translucent, add salt and pepper and allow to cool.
-Set pan aside.
+Add olive oil and saute onions until translucent, add salt and pepper, and allow to cool.
+Place in a large bowl.

 Squeeze out and discard as much of the liquid from the spinach as possible.
 (I like to wrap in a clean kitchen towel and twist.)
-Put in a large bowl and then gently mix in the rest of ingredients.
+Place on a cutting board and using a large, sharp knife, chop through it; easiest done in one direction across the pile, then in another.
+Put in the bowl with the onions and then gently mix in the rest of the ingredients, the nutmeg, bread crumbs, feta, white cheese if using, and the pine nuts.

 Lay your phyllo dough out and cover with a barely damp towel.
 Working with one sheet at a time, brush with butter, then add another sheet right on top, brushing it as well.
 Continue until all six sheets are used.
 Pick them up all at once and fit into pan with edges hanging over.